ABOUT RAINIER PREP:

 Collaborate with Colleagues:

-- Collaborate with grade-level and subject-area colleagues on advisory and all courses taught
+- Collaboration with grade-level and subject colleagues on all common courses taught

 - Ability to multi-task in a fast-paced, dynamic environment